nimbleflux/wayli/deploy/docker-compose/README.md

 # Docker Compose Deployment for Wayli

-This directory contains Docker Compose configuration files for deploying Wayli along with Supabase as the backend.
+This directory contains Docker Compose configuration files for deploying Wayli along with Fluxbase as the backend.

 ## Prerequisites